Joseph Manson, Center Director

 Sean Adair, Naturalist Intern / University of Washington

-Sean is a senior at the University of Washington working on his bachelors degree in Environmental Studies with a minor in American Indian Studies.
-He loves climbing tall trees, reading books, writing poetry, riding his bike, and spending quality time with loved ones.
-Outside is where the earth is, and Sean believes that getting more people in touch with the wisdom, beauty, and abundance of the nature outside our doors and within our minds is the key to combatting climate change today.
-Seward Park is the perfect place to spread this awareness, and whether or not you’re enrolled in a program with the center you should definitely take the time to come visit this amazing piece of land.
+Sean is a senior at the University of Washington graduating with a degree in Environmental Studies and two related minors.
+He loves climbing tall trees to sway with the breeze, riding his bicycle around Puget Sound, reading books, writing poetry, philosophy, and spending quality time with loved ones.
+Sean believes in the importance of getting people in touch with the wisdom, beauty, and abundance of the nature outside our doors and within ourselves.
+Seward Park is an amazing place to spread your awareness, so come on down and spend some time here!
 There’s magic in these woods.

 Maia Sparkman, Naturalist Intern / Seattle University